notification-system/docs/backend-initial-spec.md

 * If necessary, can still link to services from external repositories

 ## State Recovery on Restarts
-* If any services crashes, on restart it will continue to function where it left off (unless there is a critical error)
+* If any service crashes, on restart it will continue to function where it left off (unless there is a critical error)
 * This includes the state of any previously active notifications
 * There are 3 modes of state recovery on restart for the notification service
   * 1. We try to recover all previous active data and make sure we properly notify clients for all notifications, including notifications that occurred during downtime